-Take it one room at a time, list keep vs offload items, to clear space in your home and mind!
+Take it one room at a time, list keep vs offload items, to clear space in your home and mind.

-List the rooms in your house that need decluttering, in the order you plan to approach them List 'transit' items you know you can give to family, sell or donate TIP: The linen cupboard is always a good place to start!
-E.g. Bulky furniture, home decorations List 'trassures' that you want to keep Liet 'troch' items you know you oon List 'treasures' that you want to keep List 'trash' items you know you can leave behind E.g Family heirlooms, antiques, photo frames E.g. Surplus linen, cutlery & crockery, old magazines
+List the rooms in your house that need decluttering, in the order you plan to approach them List 'transit' items you know you can give to family, sell or donate The linen cupboard is always a good place to start.
+For example, bulky furniture or home decorations.
+List 'treasures' that you want List 'trash' items you know you can to keep leave behind For example, family heirlooms, antiques or photo frames.
+For example, surplus linen, cutlery and crockery or old magazines.